MicrosoftDocs/power-platform/power-platform/admin/admin-guide.md

 ---
-title: "Preview: Administer Power Platform | MicrosoftDocs"
+title: "Administer PowerApps | MicrosoftDocs"
-description: The Power Platform Admin center is the new site to manage Common Data Service for Apps and other apps. ms.custom: "" ms.date: 01/28/2019 ms.reviewer: ""
+description: PowerApps administrators can use the PowerApps admin center to manage environments and settings for PowerApps. ms.custom: "" ms.date: 01/28/2019 ms.reviewer: ""